reshmanawaz/EE538-HW1/summer23_hw1-reshmanawaz-1/README.md

  1. Implement the following functions in q.cc.
  2. Write some unit tests for them in student_test.cc

-Write a function to flatten a 3D􏰐vector into a 1D vector.
+Write a function to flatten a 3D vector into a 1D vector.

 ## Question 5: